Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Evaluation and Applications of in Multimodal Learning

 \textbf{Setup}: For each dataset, we train a suite of models on the train set $\mathcal{D}_\textrm{train}$ and apply it to the validation set $\mathcal{D}_\textrm{val}$, yielding a predicted dataset $\mathcal{D}_\textrm{pred} = \{(x_1,x_2,\hat{y}) \in \mathcal{D}_\textrm{val} \}$.
 Running \name\ on $\mathcal{D}_\textrm{pred}$ summarizes the interactions that the model captures.
 We categorize and implement a comprehensive suite of models (spanning representation fusion at different feature levels, types of interaction inductive biases, and training objectives) that have been previously motivated to capture redundant, unique, and synergistic interactions (see Appendix~\ref{app:models} for full model descriptions).

 \textbf{Results}: We show results in Table~\ref{tab:models_small} and highlight the following observations:

 \emph{General observations}: We first observe that model \name\ values are consistently higher than dataset \name.
-The sum of model \name\ is also a good indicator of test performance, which agrees with their formal definition since their sum is equal to $I(\{X_1,X_2\}; Y)$, the total explained mutual information between multimodal data and $Y$.
+The sum of model \name\ is also a good indicator of test performance, which agrees with their formal definition since their sum is equal to $I(\{X_1,X_2\}; Y)$, the total task-relevant information.

 \emph{On redundancy}: Several methods succeed in capturing redundancy, with an overall average of $R=0.41 \pm 0.11$ and accuracy of $73.0 \pm 2.0\%$ on redundancy-specialized datasets.
-Additive, agreement, and alignment-based methods are particularly strong which align with their motivation~\cite{ding2022cooperative,radford2021learning}, but other methods based on tensor fusion (synergy-based), including lower-order interactions, and adding reconstruction objectives (unique-based) also capture redundancy well.
+Additive, agreement, and alignment-based methods are particularly strong, and we do expect them to capture redundant shared information~\cite{ding2022cooperative,radford2021learning}.
+Methods based on tensor fusion (synergy-based), including lower-order interactions, and adding reconstruction objectives (unique-based) also capture redundancy.

 \emph{On uniqueness}: Uniqueness is harder to capture than redundancy, with an average of $U=0.37 \pm 0.14$.
-Redundancy-based methods like additive and agreement do poorly on uniqueness, while those designed for uniqueness (lower-order interactions~\cite{zadeh2017tensor} and modality reconstruction objectives~\cite{tsai2019learning}) do well, with $U=0.55$ and $73.0\%$ accuracy on uniqueness datasets.
+Redundancy-based methods like additive and agreement do poorly on uniqueness, while those designed for uniqueness (lower-order interactions~\cite{zadeh2017tensor} and modality reconstruction objectives~\cite{tsai2019learning}) do well, with on average $U=0.55$ and $73.0\%$ accuracy on uniqueness datasets.

-\emph{On synergy}: On average, synergy is the hardest to capture, with an average score of only $S=0.21 \pm 0.10$.
+\emph{On synergy}: Synergy is the hardest to capture, with an average score of only $S=0.21 \pm 0.10$.
 Some of the strong methods are tensor fusion~\cite{fukui2016multimodal}, tensors with lower-order interactions~\cite{zadeh2017tensor}, modality reconstruction~\cite{tsai2019learning}, and multimodal transformer~\cite{xu2022multimodal}, which achieve around $S=0.30, \textrm{acc}=73.0\%$.
 Additive, agreement, and element-wise interactions do not seem to capture synergy well.